team-humber-web-2019/humber-media-pros/README.md

 If there are changes made to the original repository, you may want to keep up to date with them.
 From the command line, execute the following commands:

-- Create a remote connection to the original called `upstream`:
+- Create a remote connection to the original repository and nickname it `upstream`:
 ```shell
 git remote add upstream git://github.com/team-humber-web-2019/humber-media-pros.git
 ```